 The Media Library has console and PC Gaming stations available for individuals and groups wishing to play games in the Media Library and for studying games.

 Scholarly and Professional

-The UNT Libraries Scholarly Publishing Services offers:
+The UNT Libraries Scholarly Publishing Services offer:

 Research and Instruction

-We offer library workshops throughout the semester that are open to anyone who would like to attend.
-We also offer classes that faculty arrange for their students for specific courses.
 The skills and concepts taught in these classes provide students with a better comprehension of library research and improve their skills using the Libraries.